Home

 Well, your suspension joints might have worn out or are broken and need replacement.

-Popping or clunking noise can be caused by loose suspension system components like bushings or nuts.
+A popping or clunking noise can be caused by loose suspension system components like bushings or nuts.
 These components may move around excessively when you turn or go over bumps.

-You might also hear a popping sound if you have a worn or damaged outer CV joint.
+You might also hear a popping sound if you have a worn or damaged outer CV joint

 How do we know it’s really the CV joint?